lukasz-migas/adhoc-data-processing-pipeline/README.md

 Bellow is detailed the file structure of the repository, with basic descripttion of the content of each folder / file.
-One should notice in particular the folder `documentation` which contains `workflow_outline.pptx`, a flowchart style description of the workflow;
-master script which contains `s_adhoc_data_processing_master.m`, the script to follow in order to run the pipeline and which articulates all the other functions together; the folder `required-files` contains the excel documents `inputs_file.xlsx` where the master script reads the parameters to use for the pipeline and `molecules_classes_specification.xlsx`
+One might notice the files `workflow_outline.pptx`, `s_adhoc_data_processing_master.m`, and `inputs_file.xlsx` which were already discussed in the previous sections and will hence not receive any further details here.

+On the other hand the `.mat` files containing functions scripts will receive a way more detailed description as those informations are central to modifying this workflow.

  * `databases mat files`
    - `complete_hmdb_info_strings.mat`
  * `documentation`
    - `workflow_outline.pptx`
+     see introduction of this documentation
  * `master script`
    - `Ontologies`
+     the content of this folder is an artifact of spectral analysis and should be ignored, until these files are removed from this repository
       + `imagingMS.obo`
       + `pato.obo`
       + `psi-ms.obo`
       + `uo.obo`
    - `s_adhoc_data_processing_master.m`
+     see the section `The master script` of this documentation

  * `molecule-lists`
    - `matrix-coating`